 The once pretty white sheets, now betray their subtle beauty as they age to a dirt riddled slush.
 This is what winter in Ireland is supposed to look like – grey.

-The BRDC International Trophy was no different – a 40-lap run around Silverstone, supported by the Formula 2 fraternity, but this – being the 25th running of the event – was something extra special.
-However, even the best calendar can have its hiccoughs and no weather forecasters – regardless of their accuracy – can see months in advance.
+A 40-lap run – held at Silverstone – was supported by the Formula 2 fraternity, but this – being the 25th running of the event – was something extra special.
+Alas, even the best of events can have its hiccoughs and no weather forecasters – regardless of their accuracy – can see months in advance.

-It is somewhat unlikely, that when a 29-car field rolled out for the International Trophy around the former airfield on the 8th April 1973, no one foresaw a snow flurry approaching, amidst the icy-cold spring day.
+Thus when the 1973 International Trophy was originally scheduled, it is rather unlikely that any of the 29-car field foresaw a snow flurry approaching, amidst what was becoming an icy-cold spring day.
 Admittedly practice and qualifying had witnessed some strong winds and brief bouts of heavy rain; however this was something else entirely.

 Filling out the pack for this non-Championship event were thirteen Formula 1 entries, mixed with sixteen of the best Formula 5000 cars from the previous day’s support race.